 Understanding Drug Possession Charges in Nebraska

-Common drug possession charges we defend in Omaha include, but are not limited to:
+Common drug possession charges we defend in Omaha include:

 Possession of Marijuana (Neb.
 Rev. Stat. § 28-416(11))

-Penalties for marijuana possession depend heavily on the quantity and prior offenses:
+Penalties for marijuana possession depend on quantity and prior offenses:

-- Less than 1 ounce (First Offense): This is classified as an Infraction.
-Punishable by a maximum fine of $300.
-The judge may order completion of a drug education course.
-(Officers typically issue a citation and release for this).
+- Less than 1 ounce (First Offense): Infraction.
+Maximum fine of $300.
+A judge may also order completion of a drug education course.

 - Less than 1 ounce (Third and Subsequent Offense): Class IIIA Misdemeanor.
-Punishable by up to 7 days imprisonment and a maximum fine of $500.
+Up to 7 days imprisonment and a maximum fine of $500.

 - More than 1 ounce but less than 1 pound: Class III Misdemeanor.
-Punishable by up to 3 months imprisonment and a maximum fine of $500.
+Up to 3 months imprisonment and a maximum fine of $500.

 - More than 1 pound: Class IV Felony.
-Punishable by up to 2 years imprisonment, 12 months post-release supervision, and a maximum fine of $10,000.
+Up to 2 years imprisonment, 12 months post-release supervision, and a maximum fine of $10,000.

 Possession of Controlled Substances (Not Marijuana) (Neb.
 Rev. Stat. § 28-416(3))

-- Any detectable amount: This is typically a Class IV Felony.
-Punishable by up to 2 years imprisonment, 12 months post-release supervision, and a maximum fine of $10,000.
-This includes common Schedule I/II drugs like methamphetamine, heroin, cocaine, LSD, and fentanyl.
+- Any detectable amount: Class IV Felony.
+Up to 2 years imprisonment, 12 months post-release supervision, and a maximum fine of $10,000.
+This includes methamphetamine, heroin, cocaine, LSD, and fentanyl.

 Possession with Intent to Distribute / Manufacture / Deliver (Neb.
 Rev. Stat. § 28-416(1))

-- Any detectable amount (general): This is generally a Class IIA Felony.
-Punishable by up to 20 years imprisonment and a maximum fine of $25,000.
+- Any detectable amount (general): Class IIA Felony.
+Up to 20 years imprisonment and a maximum fine of $25,000.

-- Class II Felony: 1 to 50 years imprisonment (e.g., less than 10 grams of meth/heroin/cocaine, any detectable amount of PCP, LSD).
+- Class II Felony: 1–50 years (e.g., less than 10 grams of meth, heroin, or cocaine; any detectable amount of PCP or LSD).

-- Penalties for other Schedule I, II, III (not exceptionally hazardous): Generally Class IIA Felony (up to 20 years).
+- Other Schedule I, II, or III substances (not exceptionally hazardous): Generally Class IIA Felony (up to 20 years).

-- Penalties for Schedule IV or V drugs (possession with intent): Generally Class IIIA Felony (up to 3 years imprisonment).
+- Schedule IV or V substances: Generally Class IIIA Felony (up to 3 years).

 Possession of Drug Paraphernalia (Neb.
 Rev. Stat. § 28-441)

-This involves the use or possession with intent to use drug paraphernalia (e.g., pipes, bongs, scales, syringes, packaging materials).
+This covers use or possession with intent to use paraphernalia such as pipes, bongs, scales, syringes, or packaging materials.

 - Sale of Paraphernalia: Class II Misdemeanor (up to 6 months imprisonment, up to $1,000 fine).